tomcam/ec2-linuxami-adduser/README.md

 # Adding a user to an Amazon Linux 2 EC2 Instance

 Scenario: You hired a programmer.
-You want to give him access to your EC2 Instance running Amazon Linux 2 so that he can create and run programs in Go.
+You want to give them access to your EC2 Instance running Amazon Linux 2 so that they can create and run programs in Go or
+PHP or whatever.

 In concept you're going to give that person a username and password, but EC2 doesn't like passwords.
-It uses specially generated files.
+It requires specially generated files be passed into the `ssh` command line.
 Instead of creating a password you will:

 * Create a username and home directory
 * Use the EC2 dashboard tp generate a private key file (calld a PEM file) to use instead of  a password.
-* Generate from that
-private key file a separate public key file.
+* Generate from that private key file a separate public key file.
 * Add the public key file contents to a a file called in the new user's directory  `~/.ssh/authorized_keys`.
-* Send the private key file to the new user, who should store it in the `~/.ssh` directory.
+* Send the private key file to the new user, who should store it in their own `~/.ssh` directory.

 The user will then log in using the copy of the .PEM you sent instead of a password.